 Check out the action

-We also use high-contrast colors and fluorescent features to make even the non-reflective parts of our gear easily visible.
-Our neon Nightlife color is one of the easiest to discern in low light.
+We also use high-contrast colours and a unique fluorescent hue to make even the non-reflective parts of our gear easily visible.
+Our neon Nightlife colour has been tested for the best performance in little- to no-light scenarios.

 And our gear held up in the headlights.